Ann Coulter: Lesbian, gay, and bisexual rights

 Coulter opposes same-sex marriage, opposes Obergefell v.
 Hodges, and supports, after previously saying she did not, a federal U.S. constitutional amendment defining marriage as a union of one man and one woman.
-She insists that her opposition to same-sex marriage "wasn't an anti-gay thing" and that "It's genuinely a pro-marriage position to oppose gay marriage".
-Coulter argues that same-sex marriage would "ruin gay culture", because "gays value promiscuous sex over monogamy".
-In an April 1, 2015, column, Coulter declared that liberals had "won the war on gay marriage (by judicial fiat)".
+She claims her opposition to same-sex marriage "wasn't an anti-gay thing" and that "It's genuinely a pro-marriage position to oppose gay marriage".
+Coulter claims that same-sex marriage would "ruin gay culture", because "gays value promiscuous sex over monogamy".